Platnum: 2004 and onwards

-Teaming up with the Black Eyed Peas producer DJ Poet, the Mancunian trio Aaron Evers, Michelle McKenna and Mina Poli grew through the UK bassline scene in 2012.
-Having already created an album called Lost in the Music, the group released the first song, "Solar System", on 6 May 2012 via All In Recordings.

 Previously when Michelle was a solo rapper and Aaron and Mina a duo, the three formed at a talent contest in Manchester at a young age.
 The song that they chose to sing in the final, "Over the Heartache", went on to become one of the most played bassline tracks of all time, combining a love song with a heavy bass.
-The group toured nationwide with N-Dubz and entering the UK Singles Chart with "What's It Gonna Be" (featuring H “Two” O) in early 2008.
+The group toured nationwide with N-Dubz and entered the UK Singles Chart with "What's It Gonna Be" (with H "Two" O) in early 2008.

 After a coincidental meeting, Michelle was able to hand will.i.am, front man of the Black Eyed Peas, a demo of their work.
 In the not so glamorous setting of her car, she then played another to producer DJ Poet, and the deal was sealed.

+Teaming up with the Black Eyed Peas producer DJ Poet, the group returned to the UK bassline scene in 2012.
+Having already created an album called Lost in the Music, they released the first song, "Solar System", on 6 May 2012 via All In Recordings.
 "Solar System" fuses a mix of universal dance with a house beat, being compared to the likes of the Black Eyed Peas, not unexpectedly, and Far East Movement.
-“I haven't heard a sound or seen a group as original and exciting since the Peas” says DJ Poet himself, and Platnum will be heading onto our radio airwaves within the next few months.
+"I haven't heard a sound or seen a group as original and exciting since the Peas" says DJ Poet himself, and "Platnum will be heading onto our radio airwaves within the next few months".